 As a result, the judge will make a final determination on issues such as child custody, child visitation, property division, and the use of or access to various property and spousal support.

 If you are involved in a contested divorce, it is vital to consult an experienced Denver contested divorce attorney who understands the nuances of this area of the law.
 At Plog & Stein, we proudly represent people in Aurora, Centennial, Highlands Ranch, Castle Rock, and other cities in Denver, Douglas, and Arapahoe Counties.
-Call us at 303-781-0322 or contact us online to schedule a free consultation with a family law attorney.
+Call us at (303) 781-0322 or contact us online to schedule a consultation with a family law attorney in Denver.